Your Growth is my Goal

 Contact Me to learn more and receive your invitation to join.

 Over the years, I’ve found and created tools to help leaders get results and retain employees.
-I’ll continue adding resources I think provide value to leaders.
+I’ll continue adding ideas to Try This! that I think add value to leaders.

-- Increasing Your Effectiveness by understanding and managing your emotions and relationships.
+- Increasing Your Effectiveness by understanding blind spots and managing stakeholder relationships (6 bi-weekly sessions)

 Coaching is only relevant when you have something that’s worth improving in your work life.
 It doesn’t matter whether I think you should improve on it, the change has to be important to you.
 If you can achieve the goal on your own, you don’t need coaching, although you usually get there sooner with a little help.